Do I need a Letter of Access or Honorary Contract for Research?

 The HRA will determine whether you need an LOA or HRC as part of the governance review and approval – please refer to the HR Good Practice Resource Pack Expectations section of the study HRA Approval Letter.
 This is dependent on what research activities you will be undertaking and where.
 For example, for patient contact outside a care setting researchers may not need a letter of access (e.g. if patients identified by Participation Identification Centres (PICs) are then seen at a university for study procedures).

-We facilitate appropriate access for research at GP practices across CRN Eastern, the Norfolk Community Health and Care NHS Trust (NCH&C) and East Coast Community Healthcare CIC (ECCH).
+We facilitate appropriate access for research at GP practices across CRN East of England, the Norfolk Community Health and Care NHS Trust (NCH&C) and East Coast Community Healthcare CIC (ECCH).

 Do I need a research passport?

 A research passport is the mechanism for non-NHS staff to obtain an Honorary Research Contract or Letter of Access (LOA) when they propose to carry out research in the NHS.

 The research passport algorithm will help you assess whether you need an LOA or HRC.
 If your study involves contact with patients in a care setting or using identifiable data then it is likely you will need an LOA.
 If your study involves providing health care, or is likely to have a direct bearing on the quality of care, an HRC may be required.

 Higher Education Institute (HEI)/University employed researchers and students may need to apply for a Research Passport (RP) (see exceptions below).
 The form and guidance on completion are available from the HR Good Practice Resource Pack.
 Requirements for a criminal record check and occupational health clearance are also indicated on the research passport algorithm.
 The criminal record check must be applied for by the HEI employer through the Disclosure and Barring Service (DBS) and should be applied for promptly to avoid delay.

 You will not need a research passport if you are: